-We have plenty of evidence to instruct us on what audiences find in our work that they especially want.
-While marketers might have us “check the boxes” below, journalists allow these needs to inform our news judgment, not to take its place.
+We have plenty of evidence to instruct us on what audiences want from journalists.
+While marketers might have us bow to audience expectations, journalists allow audience expectations to inform news judgment, not drive it.

 The number one predictor of public radio usage is a college degree.
 Simply put, smart people are attracted to our service.
 Here are some things they are after:

 - Information: a surveillance of what is happening around them, both near and far.
 They want news so they can color-in their understanding of the world.
-The key to serving this need is delivering meaningful facts regularly.
+The key to serving this need is delivering factual material in proper context.

 - Interests: something that adds directly to their career knowledge or their special interest.
-We respond with information specialists and provide “news people use.”
+We respond with specialists and guide users to more sources.

 - Discovery: news that appeals to their sense of curiosity or wonder.
-Stories of science and research do this.
-But we also deliver more of this when we ask original questions and feature original thinkers.
+Stories of science and research, for example.
+We also aim for discovery when we ask original questions and feature original thinkers.

-- Security: a comfort that comes from having solid information delivered calmly.
+- Security: a comfort that comes from having authoritative information delivered calmly.
 It includes the comfort that comes from reliability and consistency in scheduling and content… and being there when needed.